North America, Global E-commerce Superpower

 International Carriers in Canada

-UPS Canada applies its global rate of 1.05% + a minimum of CAD 3.85.
+UPS Canada applies its global rate of 1.05% + minimum CAD 3.85.
 For the Canadian startup ecosystem shipping AI prototypes or cleantech equipment, these minimums quickly become prohibitive.
+For a detailed comparison of UPS USA vs. alternatives, see our Complete UPS Insurance Analysis.

 DHL Canada offers a 1% + minimum system with sector restrictions.
 For an ecosystem targeting CAD 81.5 billion by 2032, these traditional limitations are hindering international expansion.